-Today, I wanted to share a few things about your nutrition as it relates to injury.
+Today, I wanted to share a few things with you about nutrition as it relates to injury.
 Of course you know nutrition is a huge part of controlling your weight, but when you get injured, the length of your downtime is determined by 2 things:

 We have all experienced an injury on some level, and of course rest, icing, physical therapy exercises and mobility work can help strengthen muscle fibers and restore some of your range of motion, but the body actually heals from the inside out.